lexruee/pi-switch-python/README.md

 for the Raspberry Pi and the Python Programming Language.

 ## Credits
-Thanks to Gordon Henderson for [WiringPi](http://wiringpi.com/) and the [rc-switch](http://code.google.com/p/rc-switch/) for the effort for developing such cool libraries!
+Thanks to Gordon Henderson for [WiringPi](http://wiringpi.com/) and the [rc-switch](http://code.google.com/p/rc-switch/) team for the effort for developing such cool libraries!

 ## Installation
 We need to install the following dependencies: